7 Creative Oatmeal Toppings To Try if You’re Bored of the Same Bowl

-So if you’re looking for some ideas to revive your love for oatmeal, we’ve sourced some fresh and unique varieties that won’t let you down.
+So if you’re looking for some ideas to revive your bowl, we’ve sourced some fresh and unique oatmeal toppings that won’t let you down.

 Pack in your greens — spinach and kale are especially good options — early in the a.m. with this hearty, savory oatmeal dish.
 This recipe shows you how to transform mushrooms into vegan bacon, but feel free to cook them how you like if you’re too sleepy to try something this advanced.
 Add a little cheese (vegan or not) for some extra creaminess and a flavor kick.